ska-telescope/tango-example/docs/src/index.rst

 container is launched using this image, and the tests run inside this container.

-Files in the 'test-harness' directory are made available to the container during the test procedure.
-Files in this direcotry are not permanently included in the Docker image.
-Hence, the 'test-harness' directory includes files that are required for unit testing (data files, makefiles, etc.) that are not required / should not be included for production.
-The test-harness directory in the example project includes a Makefile; the Makefile defines a ``test`` make target, which is launched inside a container at runtime and defines the entry point for the test procedure for the device.
+Files in the `post-deployment` directory are made available to the container during the test procedure.
+Files in this directory are not permanently included in the Docker image.
+Hence, the `post-deployment` directory includes files that are required for unit testing (data files, makefiles, etc.) that are not required / should not be included for production.
+The `post-deployment` directory in the example project includes a Makefile; the Makefile defines a ``test`` make target, which is launched inside a container at runtime and defines the entry point for the test procedure for the device.
 This ``make